Admissions and Application

 After submitting your application, AU will email you a link to a recommendation form which you should forward to your teacher or counselor.
 Once your teacher submits your recommendation through this link, we will begin to review your application.

-Once all application materials are received, students will be informed within two weeks if they are accepted into the program.
+Once all application materials are received, students will be informed if they are accepted into the program on a rotating basis but usually within two weeks.

-Upon being admitted to the program, you will need to pay a $300 nonrefundable deposit within two weeks to secure your spot in the program.
-Your admittance letter will provide information on how to pay your deposit.
+Once a student is admitted to the Community of Scholars program, students will need to pay a $300 nonrefundable deposit within two weeks to secure their spot in the program.
+The acceptance letter will provide information on how to pay the deposit.

-Rising junior and senior high school students (current sophomores and juniors) with a minimum GPA of 3.0 are eligible to apply.
-Rising sophomores may be eligible for the online program on a case-by-case basis.
+Rising junior and senior high school students (current sophomores and juniors) with a minimum 3.0 GPA are eligible to apply.
 Please contact communityofscholars@american.edu for more information.

 Please see the Program Details page for information on tuition and fees.

-The tuition includes 3 college credits, afternoon workshops and guest speakers, transportation to off-campus visits to government agencies, classroom materials, and access to AU's Bender library and other campus amenities.
+The tuition includes three college credits, afternoon workshops and guest speakers, transportation to off-campus visits to government agencies, classroom materials, and access to AU's Bender library and other campus amenities.

 (Please note that AU will process a 1098-T tax document which reflects the financial aid received by students.)